 You wouldn’t choose to live with a bully, and yet you roll out a red carpet and invite your own inner bully into your daily life.
-And living with an inner bully, or as I like to refer to her, with an inner nasty or “IN,” will cause you to strike out at others, which causes further shame and anxiety.
+Change your mind!
+Living with an inner bully or inner nasty (IN), will cause you to strike out at others.
+Lashing out causes further shame and anxiety.

 Elaborating on last week’s post Arguing Hurts, I decided to speak a little more about your “IN.”
 I’ve written numerous posts about the inner critic, but the information cannot be reiterated enough because understanding this is the difference between you thriving and you stuck and “surviving.”